Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets: Decoupled energy degeneracy of 2D model

 Despite the existence of theoretical and computational methods to calculate topological invariants in non-interacting systems, the many-body case is an exponentially hard problem~\cite{Ayral2023}.
 Quantum computers are a natural candidate in the calculation of topological invariants of many-body Hamiltonians, for which a variety of algorithms to compute ground states have been developed \cite{Liu2025, Yoshioka2025, Wille2017}.
 When dealing with a topological system, not only the ground state, but also its topological invariant becomes a crucial object to be computed \cite{Hung2014, Ahn2019}.
 This has motivated a variety of quantum circuit algorithms for topological phases of matter in both non-interacting and interacting systems~\cite{Niedermeier2024, Murta2020, Kudo2019, Smith2022, Zhang2022, Koh2024, Sun2023}.
 As such, quantum computers hold potential for classifying, computing and predicting many-body topological quantum matter, and, specifically, interacting HOSPT phases.

 In this work, we present a quantum circuit to compute topological invariants in higher-order symmetry protected topological phases.
 Specifically, we demonstrate our algorithm for computing the quantized Berry phase of a first-order, as well as a second-order SPT quantum magnet, both of which are described by a Heisenberg spin-1/2 model.
+Further models that could be studied with the same quantum circuit include the XX and XY models \cite{dubinkin2019higherorder}.
 The 2D tetramerized case exhibits a plaquette structure of bonds (Fig.~\ref{fig:tetra-model}), while the 1D dimerized case exhibits an alternating link structure (Fig.~\ref{fig:dimerized-results}).
 For such systems with anti-unitary symmetry (in this case time-reversal), the Berry phase topological invariant is quantized to $0$ or $\pi$, corresponding to a trivial phase and a HOSPT phase, respectively.
-Topological invariants are calculated by simulating time-evolution via gate-based adiabatic quantum circuits, and extracting the Berry phase by means of a Hadamard test.
-Our results show the use case of quantum computing to classify higher-order symmetry protected topological phases phases, highlighting their potential for finding new phases of matter.
+We calculate topological invariants by simulating time-evolution via gate-based adiabatic quantum circuits, and extracting the Berry phase by means of a Hadamard test.
+Our results show the use case of quantum computing to classify higher-order symmetry protected topological phases, highlighting their potential for finding new phases of matter.